 - Side salads: Shrimp kabobs go well with all kinds of side dishes like healthy coleslaw, mango slaw (or mango salsa), potato salad, and cauliflower potato salad.

-- Veggies: Like other grilled veggies (grilled zucchini or marinade for grilled vegetables), or roasted and broiled options like broiled asparagus, green beans, Brussel sprouts, sweet potato, etc.
+- Veggies: Like other grilled veggies (grilled zucchini or marinade for grilled vegetables), or roasted and broiled options like broiled asparagus or green beans.

 - Toss into a salad: These are neutral enough to pair with all sorts of salads.
 For example, Avocado corn salad, Mediterranean quinoa salad, white bean salad, or this lemon parmesan kale salad.